Chapter 609 — Criminal Code

 Assault of Unborn Child in the Second Degree

-Second-degree assault of an unborn child means assaulting a pregnant woman and causing substantial bodily harm to the …
+Second-degree assault of an unborn child means assaulting a pregnant woman and inflicting substantial bodily harm on the …

 609.2672